MalDev101/ransomwarev2/README.md

-# I will uplaod script soon.
+# I will upload script soon.